Terms of Business

 5. CONFIDENTIAL INFORMATION

 While acting for you, we are likely to receive information which relates to you as our client.
-We will keep such information confidential, except where disclosure is required by law or regulation, or in other exceptional circumstances.
+We will keep such information confidential, except where disclosure is required by law or regulation, where it is necessary to undertake our responsibilities in acting for you, or in other exceptional circumstances.

 6. DATA PROTECTION

-This firm has notified under the Data Protection Act 1998 and will comply with all relevant data protection legislation.
-By instructing us you are consenting to our use of relevant personal data as appropriate in the course of our professional services, including any transfers of such data outside the European Economic Area and sending you information which we think might be of interest.
+By instructing us you are consenting to our use of relevant personal data as appropriate in the course of our professional services, including any transfers of such data outside the European Economic Area and sending you information which we think might be of interest, although we may also have other legal basis for the processing of your personal data as set out in our Privacy Notice.

-Any searches you request may be carried out by ourselves, by Intellectual Offices or by an independent specialist searching firm.
+Any searches you request may be carried out by ourselves, by Intellectual Property Offices or by independent specialist searching firms.
 Due to the limitations and occasional errors in classifications, indices, computer databases and official records, no search can be guaranteed for comprehensiveness or accuracy.
 We will endeavour to point out any particular limitations when reporting search results and may recommend extending the search.

 9. CLIENT’S PRIVILEGE